Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other

 Years ago, I had volunteered to help out at a Christian event.
 When I saw how I had been scheduled, I was deeply hurt.
 It appeared that I was not being used nearly as much as other people.
 I interpreted this as meaning the leader was rejecting me and thought that I was less skilled than the other volunteers.

 The scheduling bothered me so much that I approached the leader and asked her why she was not using me more.
 She could see that I was hurting, and felt bad about that.
 When she explained the reasons why she was using this setup, I realized that her choices had nothing to do with me or my level of ability.
-I was being oversensitive because I had suffered a lot of putdowns that questioned my abilities and rejection in my past.
+I was oversensitive because I had suffered a lot of putdowns that questioned my abilities and rejection in my past.

 Everyone can be a little touchy sometimes.
-We overreact to criticism or bristle when people say they have seen a movie we do not approve of.
+We overreact to criticism or bristle when people say they have seen a movie that does not get our seal of approval.
 We become offended when we cannot sway people to our way of thinking.
 When we become overly sensitive, however, this state can seriously interfere with our Christian walk and harm our relationships with others.
 We are miserable because we are hurting and angry all the time.

 Let's face it, none of us wants to be around someone who is so touchy that we have to walk on eggshells around them.
 We do not want to go near someone who is constantly on the verge of exploding at us with hurtful words that we often do not deserve.
 Alarm bells may sound around some people who may carry a grudge against us or seem to want to harm us.

 - Physically exhaustion

-- Emotionally vulnerable – already upset or angry about something else
+- Emotionally vulnerability – are already upset or angry about something else

 - Have unaddressed and unresolved emotional pain